 BS Psychobiology, University of California Los Angeles

-I mentor students in the Psychology Department's Honors Program: https://csbs.csusb.edu/psychology/students/honors-program
+I mentor students in the Psychology Department's Honors Program, typically students interested in Evolutionary Psychology: https://csbs.csusb.edu/psychology/students/honors-program

-I will be accepting Honors and MA students for Fall 2020.
+I will be accepting Honors students for Fall 2023.

 Research and Teaching Interests

 Goetz, C. D., Pillsworth, E. G., Buss, D. M., & Conroy-Beam, D. (2019).
 Evolutionary Mismatch in Mating.
 Frontiers in Psychology, 10, 2709. https://doi.org/10.3389/fpsyg.2019.02709